harshitamule/codsoft_landing-page/README.md

-This is level 1 task 2 of web developement tasks.
+This is level 1 task 2 of web developement tasks of codsoft internship.